Skip to main content

 This section gives instructions on how to do a scan on pages that are not included in the Monsido subscription.

-1. Open the New Monsido Extension on the webpage that you want to do a scan on.
-On a page that is not covered by the Monsido subscription, the normal selection for content issues (bug icon) is not available and is replaced by "Page not found".
+1. Open the web browser extension on the webpage that you want to do a scan on.
+On a page that is not covered by your subscription, the normal selection for content issues (bug icon) is not available and is replaced by "Page not found".

 2. Click Scan (icon of recycling arrows) in the extension toolbar.